-Sexual Assault: Items in sexual assault evidence kits will be processed first.
+1. Sexual Assault: Items in sexual assault evidence kits will be processed first.

-- If informative DNA information is obtained, no further testing will be conducted.
+a.
+If informative DNA information is obtained, no further testing will be conducted.

-- If the evidence kit results are not informative, then clothing and other items will be processed sequentially.
+b.
+If the evidence kit results are not informative, then clothing and other items will be processed sequentially.

-- All items will be processed in cases with multiple perpetrators.
+c.
+All items will be processed in cases with multiple perpetrators.

-Known reference samples: Known standards submitted for analysis will not count against the number of items submitted for analysis.
+5. Known reference samples: Known standards submitted for analysis will not count against the number of items submitted for analysis.

 NOTE: The Harris County Institute of Forensic Sciences Forensic Genetic Laboratory will no longer accept DNA evidence for testing in misdemeanor cases as of October 21, 2016, unless authorization is given to test cases of unusual or exceptional circumstances.

-NOTE: The evidence and property room shall not serve as the determining entity regarding retention of evidence beyond the statute of limitations and may legally destroy such evidence per statute requirements unless otherwise directed.
+NOTE: The evidence and property room will not serve as the determining entity regarding retention of evidence beyond the statute of limitations and may legally destroy such evidence per statute requirements unless otherwise directed.

+VII.
 Procedure – Lost, Abandoned, or Found Property

-- Property that is appropriate for HCSO official possession are:
+A. Property that is appropriate for HCSO official possession are:

-- Any firearm;
+1. Any firearm;

-- Money, jewelry, or other valuables;
+2. Money, jewelry, or other valuables;

-- Personal items with some means of identification, such as driver’s licenses, checkbooks, and credit cards; or
+3. Personal items with some means of identification, such as driver’s licenses, checkbooks, and credit cards; or

 This policy has been revised on the below listed dates: